April 11, 2017

 Those who tout this function seem to think that the moist environment in an uncircumcised penis provides lubrication to better facilitate vaginal intercourse.
 According to O'Hara, “the skin of the circumcised penis rubs against the vaginal wall, increasing friction, abrasion and the need for artificial lubrication.”
 However the survey on which the study was based was fraught with methodological flaws and bias.
 Bossio reported that women with circumcised and uncircumcised partners “did not differ significantly on their self-reported responses ... measuring ... vaginal lubrication ... or lubrication ... or pain with penetrative intercourse.”

 Intactivists seem to be confused over the difference between a dry organ and one that is dried out.
 Dry means free from moisture.
 A dry penis is a good thing, as harmful bacteria thrive in a moist environment.
-In a recent medical advice column, urologist Dr. George Lee explained that "the moist glans of the penis can create the ideal environment for pathogens to incubate, making it susceptible to infections.
+Urologist Dr. George Lee explained that "the moist glans of the penis can create the ideal environment for pathogens to incubate, making it susceptible to infections.
 This may include bacteria, fungus and sexually transmitted infections such as herpes and HIV.”

 Keratinization - dried out - refers to a thickened skin.
 The only study on keratinization found no difference between circumcised and uncircumcised men.
 Although the glans does become dry after circumcision, this condition doesn’t appear to affect sexual sensation and function.
 It’s been demonstrated that a dry glans is less susceptible to infection than a wet glans, even with good hygiene.
 (There is speculation that this is the reason that uncircumcised men in certain cultures routinely wear their foreskins pulled back to expose and dry the glans.)